dereke/koda/README.markdown

 # What about Plugins?

 Plugins will be very simple with our NoSql and file storage choices.

 We will offer a tool to help create an install package by saving your data to a json file and bundling up your kodatypes, kodaeditors, kodadatatypes etc.
 A user would then simply 'install' a plugin.
-These plugins could come in the form of starter-kits, custom editors, workflow backoffice-integrations.
+These plugins could come in the form of starter-kits, custom editors, workflow backoffice-integrations etc.
+Everything else is stored on the file system, so potentially you could change anything in Koda.

 ------------------